-The terms “Pentecostals” and “Pentecostalism” signify this multidimensional variety of movements where the emphasis is on receiving the Spirit and practicing spiritual gifts, especially prophecy, healing and speaking in tongues.
-This includes what eventually became Pentecostal denominations, Charismatic renewal groups in the older churches and a wide range of independent churches―over half the numbers in Barrett’s statistics).
+The terms “Pentecostals” and “Pentecostalism” signify this multidimensional variety of movements where the emphasis is on receiving the Spirit and practicing spiritual gifts, especially prophesying, healing, and speaking in tongues.
+This includes what eventually became Pentecostal denominations, Charismatic renewal groups in the older churches, and a wide range of independent churches―over half the numbers in Barrett’s statistics.
 However we interpret these figures or the categories, we need to acknowledge the multidimensional diversity in Pentecostalism.
-This has amounted to a twentieth century reformation of Christianity that has precipitated a resurgent interest in pneumatology and spirituality.
+This has amounted to a twentieth-century reformation of Christianity that has precipitated a resurgent interest in pneumatology and spirituality.
 Whereas older Protestant churches have bemoaned their ever-decreasing membership and possible demise in the West in the early twenty-first century, a most dramatic church growth continues to take place in Pentecostal and independent Charismatic churches, especially outside the western world.
 During the 1990s, it was estimated that the Majority World mission movement had grown at seventeen times the rate of western missions.
-Countries like South Korea, Nigeria, Brazil and India have become major Christian missionary-sending nations, many of whose missionaries are Pentecostal.
+Countries like South Korea, Nigeria, Brazil, and India have become major Christian missionary-sending nations, many of whose missionaries are Pentecostal.
 Half the world’s Christians today live in developing, poor countries, where forms of Christianity are very different from those of western Christianity.
 These Christians have been profoundly affected by several factors, including the desire to have a more contextual and culturally relevant form of Christianity, the rise of nationalism, a reaction to what are perceived as “colonial” and foreign forms of Christianity, and the burgeoning Charismatic renewal.
 These factors play a major role in the formation of independent churches throughout the world.

 Multiple Origins of Global Pentecostalism